VizGrimoire/GrimoireLib/overview.md

 ### VizGrimoireJS

 The final tool set is used to display the results.
-The tools are exported to the web root and json data collected by VizGrimoireR is displayed.
+The tools are exported to the web root and json data collected by GrimoireLib is displayed.
 This tool set is the most recent.

 ## Documentation, where?